rickbauer9482/hello-world/README.md

 # hello-world
 Just saying hi.

-I am Rick and I am an Intergalactic Porn star from the planet SmackySmacky
+I am Rick and I am an Intergalactic Porn Star from the planet SmackySmacky